-a formal warning being issued

-- the taking of some other disciplinary action - the confirmation of such (ie appeal hearings)
+- formal warning being issued - the taking of some other disciplinary action - the confirmation of such (ie appeal hearings).

-Therefore, all formal disciplinary meetings and appeals carry this right.
-The companion can be a workmate, trade union (TU) representative or an official employed by the TU.
+The companion can be a workmate, trade union (TU) rep or official employed by the TU.
 If a TU rep, they must be certified by the union as competent to accompany the worker.
 A recent amendment to the code reflects current case law and establishes that, once the employer has concluded that the employee is reasonable in asking for a companion (and it would be very rare for this not to be reasonable), then the choice of the companion is for the employee alone, and their choice cannot be challenged by the employer.
+The companion can: